CodebitsDesign/typescript-mean-seed/docs/Git-Submodules.md

 ask Git to check that all your submodules have been pushed properly before pushing the main project.
 The `git push` command takes the `--recurse-submodules` argument which can be set to either `“check”` or `“on-demand”`.

+> -   If `check` is used, it will be checked that all submodule commits that changed in the revisions to be pushed are available on a remote.
+> Otherwise the push will be aborted and exit with non-zero status.
+>
+> -   If `on-demand` is used, all submodules that changed in the revisions to be pushed will be pushed.
+> If `on-demand` was not able to push all necessary revisions it will also be aborted and exit with non-zero status.

 ```bash
 $ git push --recurse-submodules=on-demand
 ```

-> go into each submodule and push to the remotes to make sure they're externally available and then try this push again for you.
+> go into each subgitmodule and push to the remotes to make sure they're externally available and then try this push again for you.

 ## Merging Submodule Changes